AMD-OSX/AMD_Vanilla/README.md

 <h1>AMD Vanilla OpenCore</h1>
 </span>

+## macOS Monterey Beta patches only support 12.0 Beta 1.
+Beta 2 does not work!
+## Patches for Beta versions are provided but **no support** is given until the OS is released.
+## Try these patches at your own risk and always have a backup EFI to boot.

 ### Languages: English (current), [Ukrainian](languages/README_UA.md), [Russian](languages/README_RUS.md), [Traditional Chinese](languages/README_CHT.md), [Spanish](languages/README_ES.md), [Simplified Chinese](languages/README_CHS.md), [Vietnamese](languages/README_VI.md)

-Kernel binary patches to enable almost native AMD CPU support on macOS.
+### Kernel binary patches to enable almost native AMD CPU support on macOS.

 ### Features
 - Enables macOS to run on AMD CPUs on the fly.